dasavisha/dasavisha.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Avisha Das is a Research Fellow at Machine Intelligence in Medical Imaging (MI2) Lab, Mayo Clinic, AZ.
+She has previously worked as a CPRIT Postdoctoral Scholar at University of Texas Health (UTHealth), Houston, TX.
+Her research interests lie in Large Language Modeling (LLM), focusing on natural language generation and understanding tasks.
+She is currently concerned with:
-{style="text-align: justify;"}
+ - Privacy Concerns and Vulnerabilities of Large Language Models {style="text-align: justify;"}